 Our drinking landscape has changed considerably over the last 30 years.
 We have seen dramatic increases in the number of places selling alcohol, the affordability and types of alcoholic products available, and use of innovative marketing strategies to advertise them.

-Beginning in 1989, new liquor laws increased the availability of alcohol across New Zealand - wine entered our supermarkets in 1989 and beer became available in supermarkets and grocery stores in 1989 and 1999 respectively ; the minimum legal age to purchase alcohol was reduced from 20 to 18 years in 1999.
+Beginning in 1989, new liquor laws increased the availability of alcohol across New Zealand - wine entered our supermarkets in 1989 and beer became available in supermarkets and grocery stores in 1999.

 Today, around 75% of all alcohol in New Zealand is sold from off-licences: 43% from bottle stores and 32% from supermarkets and grocery stores.
 Often at very cheap prices.

-More liquor outlets are concentrated in poor suburbs than rich suburbs.
+More liquor outlets are concentrated in low income suburbs than more socio-economically advantaged suburbs.

 The increasingly availability of Ready to Drinks (RTDs) has had a huge impact on heavy drinking in New Zealand, particularly among young girls.

 Alcohol has become more affordable over time.
 This is especially so for wine.